cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    ```

 1. Reference variables are called as such because they refer to objects.
 However, you can only create
-   objects from classes!
-Therefore, what can an `Styleable` variable refer to?
+   objects from classes (not interfaces)!
+Therefore, what can a `Styleable` variable refer to?
 The answer is that
    a variable with an interface as its type can refer to an object of any class that implements that
    interface.
 The code snippet below illustrates this: